Professional Moguls Competition Management & Digital Scoring Platform

-In singles moguls, athletes run the course individually, navigating a steep slope covered in uniform mogul formations with two aerial jump features positioned at approximately one-third and two-thirds of the way down.
+In singles moguls, athletes run the course individually, navigating a steep slope covered in uniform mogul formations with two aerial jump features positioned at approximately 15% and 80% of the way down.
 Each run is evaluated by the full judging panel, and athletes typically receive two qualification runs with their best score advancing to finals.
 The finals phase often features a reduced field (typically the top 16 or 20 qualifiers) competing in a single elimination or best-score format.
-Course specifications mandate a slope gradient of 26 to 32 degrees, a course length of approximately 250 meters, and moguls spaced roughly 3.5 meters apart in a consistent fall-line pattern.
+Course specifications mandate a slope gradient of 24 to 32 degrees, a course length of approximately 250 meters, and moguls spaced roughly 3.5 meters apart in a consistent fall-line pattern.

 Dual moguls adds a thrilling head-to-head dimension to the sport.
 Two athletes race down parallel mogul courses simultaneously in a bracket-style elimination format.
 Judges still evaluate turns, air, and speed, but the direct comparison between athletes adds dramatic tension and makes the format especially compelling for spectators and television broadcasts.
 After qualification rounds establish seedings, the competition progresses through head-to-head rounds of 32, 16, quarterfinals, semifinals, and finals.
 The dual format rewards consistency under pressure, as athletes must perform at their peak repeatedly through multiple elimination rounds rather than relying on a single outstanding run.